ValaaLabs/valaa-stack/README.md

 but modules and the content as well, using a unified, powerful resource model.

 ## Community

 Valaa Stack is open source software released under an [MIT license](https://github.com/ValaaLabs/inspire/blob/master/LICENSE).

-## Installation

-Undergoing reorganization.

-For limited functionality, with npm installed run
+## Valaa Vault in github.com/valaatech/vault

+Vault is an aggregate repository with three main roles.

+- Vault is the authoritative upstream for all the primary `@valaa` scoped npm es5 packages: `tools`, `core`, `script`, `prophet`, `engine` and `inspire`.
+- Vault provides a locally deployable and thus restricted but otherwise complete Valaa Stack for testing and hot-reloadable development.
+- Vault provides `@valaa/vault` npm package with the shared tools for creating and managing `Valaa Stack` deployment in general and `Inspire Gateway` runtime deployments in specific.

+## Local Valaa Stack deployment

+Local development web server can be launched like so:
 ```
 npm install
 npm start
 ```

+This launches webpack dev-server at 0.0.0.0:8080 which serves the `Inspire Gateway` javascript runtime to the client browser accessing it.
+The gateway will deliver `Zero Editor` as its `ValaaSpace` entry site which is sourced locally from `./revelations/local-zero`.

+### No remote authority plugins - limited persistence

-This launches a local webpack-based http server at 0.0.0.0:8080 which serves a static zero editor setup through the `Inspire` application stream gateway.
-No remote plugins are integrated yet so all content created is persisted in the browser IndexedDB only at the moment.
+No remote content can be accessed and all content that is created is persisted only locally inside the client browser IndexedDB cache.
+`ValaaSpace` content will thus survive page refreshes but can still be unpredictably lost.
+This can happen for example when the browser clears its cache for new space.

 ## Overview